Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 	echo $ >> "$(DOCS)/.nojekyll"
 ```

-Better solutions use a different branch with static html content only that is set with Github Actions or Git Hooks.
-For the time being this solution is more easier to set up and works well for our needs.
+Better solutions use a different branch staging only static html content that is set with Github Actions or git hooks.
+For the time being this solution is easier to set up and suits our needs.

 ## Matlab